 Look what our alumni are doing!

 Kevin Shinick '91 (Creative Artists) is best known for creating MAD, Cartoon Network's #1 rated animated series based on the iconic humor magazine.
 Kevin's role as creator/producer/writer and main voice talent earned him a 2012 Emmy and Annie nomination for Outstanding Short Format Animated Program.
-Kevin is equally known for his work on Robot Chicken, Adult Swim's stop-motion sketch series where he won a 2010 Emmy Award.
-Dorian Brown '02 (Domain Talent) starred as Kristen Newman in the series Wilfred, which ended its run on FX in 2014.
-Leslie Segrete is co-host of the nationally-syndicated radio show, The Money Pit.
-She's known for her work as a carpenter and designer for TLC's hit series Trading Space sand While You Were Out, and the A&E series $100 Makeover which helped people sort through their clutter to find design treasures.
+Kevin is equally known for his work on Robot Chicken, Adult Swim's stop-motion sketch series for which he won a 2010 Emmy Award.
+His credits also include Marvel Comics: Superior Carnage, Avenging Spider-Man and AXIS: Hobgoblin (the latter nominated for Best Mini-Series of 2014).

 Arturo E Porazzi ’73, production stage manager for Broadway, industrials and special events, has dozens of Broadway shows to his credit, among them Come From Away (2017), The Illusionists (2015), First Date (2013), Memphis (’09-12), Xanadu (’07), Chita Rivera The Dancer’s Life (’05), 42nd Street ('02-'04), Marie Christine (’99), Triumph Of Love (’97) and Victor Victoria (‘95-97).

-In production: Rachel Calter '14 is an assistant stage manager at The York Theatre Company.
+In production: Rachel Calter '14 is an assistant stage manager for Arts Brookfield, a production company that presents free indoor and outdoor cultural experiences in venues around the country.
 Bryan Chess '14 is an entertainment technician at Walt Disney World.
-Nic Christopher '15 is master electrician at Williamstown Theatre Festival.
 Lindsey Elhai '12 is working in costuming at Walt Disney World.
-Havi Elkaim '06 recently designed costumes for Adrien Brody film, Manhattan Night.
-Lee Moore '11 is working as a professional scenic artist in Chicago.
+Havi Elkaim '06 is self-employed as a film and television costume designer.
+Lee Moore '11 has her own company in Chicago, working on scenic design and prop design.
 Veronica Sipp '16 is a costume designer at The New York International Fringe Festival.